netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

   should arrive.
 * *Enable Preferred Time*: The customer chooses a time frame within which the shipment should arrive.
+* *Preferred day / time handling fee*: This amount will be added to the shipping cost if the service is used.
+Use a decimal point, not comma.
+The gross amount must be entered here (incl.
+VAT).
+If you want to offer the service for free, enter a ``0`` here.
+* *Preferred day / time handling fee text*: This text will be displayed to the customer in the checkout if the service has been selected.
+You can use the placeholder ``$1`` in the text which will show the additional handling fee and currency in the checkout.
 * *Enable Preferred Location*: The customer selects an alternative location where the shipment can be placed in case they are not at home.
 * *Enable Preferred Neighbor*: The customer selects an alternative address in the